mixxxdj/manual/source/chapters/hardware.rst

 ==========

-Being able to listen to what you will play next in headphones before your audience hears on the main speakers or your broadcast stream it is an essential part of DJing.
+Being able to listen to what you will play next in headphones before your audience hears on the main speakers or your broadcast stream is an essential part of DJing.
 DJ headphones are generally better quality than typical consumer headphones.
 Importantly, they are designed to have good isolation, meaning they block outside sound.
 This allows the DJ to focus on the sound in the headphones